Pearls Before Swine by Stephan Pastis for December 04, 2022

 33. Missing large

-Claude Badley over 1 year ago
+Claude Badley about 2 years ago

 Gannett bought our local paper years ago.
 They cut back the reporting and editorial staff to nearly zero.
 Now, they don’t cover any aspects of local government.
 Useless ad rag.